rvion/cozyprep/docs/bun-tooling.md

 - Use `bun run <script>` instead of `npm run <script>` or `yarn run <script>` or `pnpm run <script>`
 - Bun automatically loads .env, so don't use dotenv.

+## Running the server

+Don't run the server in the background, it's already running continuously via a vscode task. if you run it. you'll just have two servers causing errors, and port conflicts.

 ## APIs

 - `Bun.serve()` supports WebSockets, HTTPS, and routes.
 Don't use `express`.